TEXAS LYCEUM FELLOWSHIP

 Melissa Ionson

 Melissa Ionson is a Graduate Student in the Master of Public Affairs program at the LBJ School of Public Affairs, University of Texas at Austin.
 With a background in Criminal Justice (B.C.J. ’21) from Canada, Melissa specializes in AI ethics, national security, and social psychology research.
 She is a Texas Lyceum Policy Fellow and participates in the Clements Center’s Graduate Portfolio Program in Security Studies.
 As a Graduate Research Assistant at UT, she supports foster youth initiatives and program research and development.
-Melissa’s research explores policy impacts on societal behavior, focusing on the intersection of technology and security.
+Melissa’s research examines the impact of policy on societal behavior, with a focus on the intersection of technology and security.
+You can find Melissa's presentation here.

 Nicole Roy